failgood/failgood/README.md

 run it with `./gradlew -t autotest`anytime a test file is recompiled it will run.
 This works pretty well, but it's not perfect, because not every change to a tested class triggers a recompile of the test class.
-Fixing this by reading dependencies from the test classes' constant pool is on the road map.
+Fixing this by reading dependencies from the test classes' constant pool is on the roadmap.

-## even faster tests, best practices
+## Even faster tests; best practices

-* avoid heavyweight dependencies. the failfast test suite runs in < 1000ms. that's a lot of time for a computer, and a great target for your test suite. slow tests are a code smell.
+* avoid heavyweight dependencies. the failfast test suite runs in < 1000ms.
+That's a lot of time for a computer, and a great target for your test suite.
+Slow tests are a code smell.
 An unexpected example for a heavyweight dependency is mockk, it takes about 2 seconds at first invocation.

-* spin up slow dependencies at start-up in a separate thread (if you have to use them). for example this is the main test method of another open source project of mine:
+* spin up slow dependencies at start-up in a separate thread (if you have to use them).
+For example this is the main test method of another open source project of mine:

 ```kotlin